 How many types of mangoes are found in India?

-It is said that local variety and some more variety which are spread across jungle are more than 1,000 types of Mangoes found in India.
+It is said that local variety and some more varieties which are spread across the jungle are more than 1,000 types of Mangoes found in India.

-We devour and cherish Hapus for its saffron-yellow hue, a distinctly sweet aroma, and an incredible flavor.
-Not only is Alphonso the best of all Indian mangoes, but it is also the King of mangoes!
+We devour and cherish Hapus for its saffron-yellow hue, distinctly sweet aroma, and incredible flavor.

 Therefore, these are called Kesar because of their Saffron color and exquisite taste.

-Kesar mangoes are so delectable that some call it the Queen mango!
+Kesar mangoes are so delectable that some call them the Queen mango!

 Kesar mangoes are medium-sized, round, and have a distinct curve, which makes Kesar easily recognizable.

 Also known as Ginimoothi, Totapuri mangoes are extensively grown in South India.